ContentMine/workshops/sessions/demo_scraping/README.md

 ## Getting quickscrape

 If we have released a VM with this workshop, the software will already be downloaded there, and able to use immediately.
-In this case, you can skip ahead to Using quickscrape.
+In this case, you can skip ahead to the next section (using quickscrape).

 `quickscrape` is very easy to install.
 Simply: